 Our value: a comprehensive approach that ensures peace of mind

 At Williams Family Law, we know that separation, divorce and other family law matters usually trigger major changes in financial and estate plans.
-When that happens, attorney Lynelle A. Gleason, who concentrates her practice on family and estate law, works with family law clients to manage the intricacies of the intersection of family law with estate law; this provides a significant advantage during most family law matters.
+When that happens, we work with family law clients to manage the intricacies of the intersection of family law with estate law; this provides a significant advantage during most family law matters.

 Understanding estate planning